andrei0x309/simple-proxy-for-puppeteer-chrome-extension/README.md

 - Be sure to set the proxy with a working proxy, the extension dosen't verify that your proxy is working, if the proxy is bad your connections will fail -> NET:ERR.

 - You can use **window.setProxy(proxy)** to set programaticaly the proxy for the browser at any time you want(probably after some x request), if you want to disable the proxy(direct access) use **window.setProxy(disableProxy)**.

+- The extension does not support proxy authentication, HTTP and HTTPS proxy auth can be implemented, fell free to sumbit a pull request.
+As of the moment of this commit chromium browsers do not support SOCKS authentication.

+## License

+MIT